arekrgw/supla-geolocation/README.md

 # SUPLA Geolocation

-#### Geolocation service for SUPLA for opening/closing gates based on user location
+#### Geolocation service for SUPLA for controlling channels based on device position

 Current State: in development

+SUPLA - (open software for home automation)